-A maximum of 6 CVBS inputs can be connected and decoded by the ADV7181B.
-As can be seen from the Pin Configuration and Function Description section, these analog input pins lie in close proximity to one another.
-This calls for a careful design of the PCB layout, for example, ground shielding between all signals routed through tracks that are physically close together.
-It is strongly recommended to connect any unused analog input pins to AGND to act as a shield.
+A maximum of 12 CVBS inputs can be connected and decoded by the ADV7183B.
+As seen in Figure 5, this means the sources will have to be connected to adjacent pins on the IC.
+This calls for a careful design of the PCB layout, such as ground shielding between all signals routed through tracks that are physically close together.